passchanger/passchanger/README.md

 # 👋 Hi there, I'm Vivek Verma

-### 💻 Passionate Web Developer | 📱 PHP / CodeIgniter Enthusiast | 🛠️ Problem Solver
+### 💻 Passionate Web Developer | ⚙️ Full Stack Enthusiast | 🛠️ Problem Solver

 Welcome to my GitHub!
-I build modern, functional, and responsive web applications — specializing in full-stack PHP development with CodeIgniter, MySQL, and Bootstrap.
+I build modern, responsive, and high-performing web applications.
+My focus is on full-stack development using PHP, CodeIgniter, MySQL, and Bootstrap — but I also love diving into Java, C++, Node.js, and MongoDB for scalable solutions.

 ---

 ## 🚀 About Me

 - 🔭 Currently working on **SyncWireless** — a dynamic repair & sales platform for wireless devices.
-- 🌱 Learning **API development**, **AJAX**, and **modern deployment tools**.
+- 🌍 Creator of **[WanderRealm](https://passchanger.github.io/WanderRealm/)** — a beautiful travel booking site.
-- 💡 Love solving real-world problems with code and optimizing backend performance.
+- 📈 Exploring scalable APIs, modern JS stacks, and backend performance.
-- 🧠 Always exploring new tech stacks & design systems.
-- 🎯 Goal: Build platforms that **simplify user experience** and **scale effortlessly**.
+- 🎯 Mission: Build platforms that **solve real-world problems** and **deliver clean UX**.

 ---